MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsCallParkPolicy.md

 ```

 ### -PickupRangeEnd
-Specify the maximum value that a rendered pickup code can take
+Specify the maximum value that a rendered pickup code can take.
+Value can be from 10 to 9999.

+Note: PickupRangeStart must be smaller than PickupRangeEnd.

 ```yaml
 Type: Integer